 VTSAX vs FZROX

-The main thing about these two funds is price and performance.
-These funds are held by Vanguard (VTSAX) and Fidelity (FZROX).
+The main thing about these two mutual funds is price and performance.
+These are no load passively managed index funds that are held by Vanguard (VTSAX) and Fidelity (FZROX).
 They are index funds that have low cost, and gives us a broad range of ownership of the total stock market.

 VTSAX is an index fund that tracks the total stock market.
 It holds around 3500 different companies.
 It is very tax efficient and it is the best of the best at Vanguard.

 FZROX is a newer fund created by Fidelity.
 It has a $0 minimum and 0% expense ratio.
 In the fee wars that the companies have been having created another type of fund.
 One that has zero expense ratios and therefore zero fees.
 It is something that may attract the eye, but we shall see how they compare.

 When we are searching for index funds, we want to know how much does it cost to get started investing.
 Money talks and the more money you have to fork over the harder it is to get your money working for you.
 ETFs have this a bit easier having a lower price point to get started.

 VTSAX’s minimum is $3,000 to get started.
 After that, it is just $1.
 This one is a bit pricier to get started in.
 First you need to be able to save up $3,000, and secondly while you are saving up, your money is not working for you.

 FZROX’s minimum is $0 to get started.
 That is truly a great advantage to have.
 It does not cost much money to get started, plus anyone can start now to get their money working for them.
 That makes it easy for the average joe to get started investing without that much money.

 Mutual funds, Index Funds, and ETFs ( Exchange traded funds) all have some sort of expense related to them operating.
 Therefore expense ratios are added on to the fund.